felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 21 Bond-equivalent yield calculation
 -----------------------------------------------------
+{% include JB/setup %}
 What is the yield on a bond-equivalent basis of a 3-month loan has a holding period yield of 4%?

 ```r
 hpr2bey(hpr=0.04,t=3)